Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 The Card Grading Companies

-Let's take a quick look at the card grading companies.
-Note that newer entrants aside from the big three such as CSG have entered the mix, but for now we will focus on the three most popular grading companies - PSA, Beckett and SGC.
+Let’s take a quick look at the card grading companies.
+Note that newer entrants aside from the big three, such as CSG, have entered the mix, but for now, we will focus on the three most popular grading companies – PSA, Beckett, and SGC. (**Update PSA recently acquired SGC although no combinations have been made of yet).

 Quick note, we put together a list of card grading companies to avoid (many which have gone out of business).